Settlement reached in Michael Brown civil lawsuit

 While the details of the settlement were not disclosed to the public, US Federal Judge Richard Webber called the settlement, "fair and reasonable compensation."

-Brown, who is black, was shot and killed by Ferguson Police Officer Darren Wilson in August, 2014.
+Brown, who was black, was shot and killed by white Ferguson Police Officer Darren Wilson in August 2014.
 The incident sparked outrage and protest across the country.
-An investigation by the Justice Department brought no charges against Wilson, who argued he shot Brown in self-defense as Brown charged after him.
+An investigation by the Justice Department into the incident brought no charges against Wilson, who argued he shot Brown in self-defense as Brown charged at him.

-The lawsuit brought by Brown's family said Wilson "unjustifiably shot and killed (Brown), using an unnecessary and unreasonable amount (of) force in violation of (Brown's) constitutionally guaranteed right to life."
+The civil lawsuit brought by Brown's family said Wilson "unjustifiably shot and killed (Brown), using an unnecessary and unreasonable amount (of) force in violation of (Brown's) constitutionally guaranteed right to life."

+While the details of the settlement were not made public, the original lawsuit shows the Brown family was seeking punitive and compensatory damages in excess of $75,000, in addition to attorney's fees.